The Missing Piece - This One Goes Out to All the Antiracism Advocates

 Are you following what I’m saying?

-• Do you find you’re constantly battling to be heard?
+- Do you find you're constantly battling to be heard?

-• Is race always squeezed out of the meeting for more ‘pressing issues’?
+- Is race always squeezed out of the meeting for more “pressing issues”?

-Yet you still show up to work rapping Kendrick Lamar’s “We gon be alright.”, with a Colgate smile but a heavy frowning heart?
+Yet you still show up to work rapping Kendrick Lamar’s “We gon' be alright,” with a Colgate smile but a heavy, frowning heart?

 How?
-Place yourself in environments where you are
+Place yourself in environments where you are:

-CELEBRATED and not TOLERATED
+CELEBRATED and not merely TOLERATED

-So, what does this mean for you?
+So what does this mean for you?

 “…I found it.
 I found the party inside me.
 The celebration that needs to happen to combat the pain and trauma of memory.
 I found that there is no creating without using you.”